duckdb/duckdb-web/docs/sql/statements/copy.md

 ## Copy Options

 Zero or more copy options may be provided as a part of the copy operation.
 The `WITH` specifier is optional, but if any options are specified, the parentheses are required.
 Parameter values can be passed in with or without wrapping in single quotes.

-See the above note about `boolean` options as well.
+Any option that is a boolean can be enabled or disabled in multiple ways.
+You can write `TRUE`, `ON`, or `1` to enable the option, and `FALSE`, `OFF`, or `0` to disable it.
+The `boolean` value can also be omitted, in which case `TRUE` is assumed.

 The below options are applicable to all formats written with `COPY`.